off77th/off77th/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi 👋 My name is Oleh Sedashev
+Hi 👋 My name is Oleh Siedashev
 ==============================

 DevOps & Platform engineer
 --------------------------

 * 🌍  I'm from Ukraine
-* ✉️  You can contact me at [o.sedashev@gmail.com](mailto:o.sedashev@gmail.com)
 * 🧠  I'm learning DevOps practices and tools
-* 🤝  I'm open to collaborating on pet-projects or startups